What Is Rum?

 Barbados Invented The Word ‘rum’?

-Barbados has such a long heritage with rum that it is said that even the world ‘rum’ originated here.
+It is believed that ‘rum’ originated in Barbados has such a long heritage with rum that it is believed that ‘rum’ originated here.

-This word ‘grog’ came about in 1731, when an Admiral of the Royal Navy ordered rum rations in Barbados to be diluted due to drunkenness and discipline problems amongst the sailors.
-The Admiral was known as ‘old grog’ because of a grogam cloak he wore, so the disappointed rum-drinking sailors gave this new diluted mixture the same title.
+This word ‘grog’ came about in 1731 when an Admiral of the Royal Navy ordered rum rations in Barbados to be diluted due to drunkenness and discipline problems amongst the sailors.
+The Admiral was known as ‘old grog’ because of a grogram cloak he wore, so the disappointed rum-drinking sailors gave this new diluted mixture the same title.

 These days grog is still used to mean rum and to ‘sink a few grogs’ is a commonly used expression throughout Barbados.
 Even though rum today is much more refined, island locals still speak of ‘firing a grog or two’ at the corner shop.